Dudeiebot/leetcode/medium/tome.md

 - l in inorder will be inorder array [ these create a new slice containing all the element including index i]
 - r IN inorder will be inorder array [ creates a new slice containing all element of inorder from index i+1 to the end]
 - so upon doing all that finish this element traverses the index i to the root and the lpre and lin to the left of the tree, rpre and rin goes to the right if the tree

+### Combination Sum

+- Given an array of distinct integers candidates and a target integer target, return a list of all unique combinations of candidates where the chosen numbers sum to target.
+You may return the combinations in any order.
+The same number may be chosen from candidates an unlimited number of times.
+Two combinations are unique if the frequency of at least one of the chosen numbers is different.
+- it will be solved with a recursively dfs function and backtracking.
+- Iterate through candidates starting from index i
+- Add the current candidate to the temporary combination
+- Recursively call DFS with.
+The same index j (allowing reuse of the same number)
+- Updated current sum
+- Updated temporary combination
+- After the recursive call, remove the last added number (backtracking)
+- This implementation uses backtracking to explore all possible combinations.
+It allows reusing the same number multiple times (by keeping the same index in recursive calls) and ensures that it doesn't use the same combination in a different order (by starting from index i in each recursive call).